bobdamit/photo3s/README.md

 ## How to Deploy

-**Zero local setup required!** Everything runs through GitHub Actions with a three-job pipeline.
+**Zero local setup required!** Everything runs through GitHub Actions with a four-job pipeline.

 ### Prerequisites Setup